Insurgency in Balochistan: Supreme Court orders

-Effect of and remedies for the insurgency
+Effects and remedies

 Development issues

 The government of Pakistan has repeatedly stated its intention to bring industrialisation to Balochistan, and continues to claim that progress has been made by way of the "Aghaz-e-Haqooq-e-Balochistan" package of political and economic reforms issued in 2009.
 This is challenged by Baloch nationalist groups, who argue the benefits of these policies have not accrued to native Baloch residents of the province.
 Baloch nationalist groups continue to highlight the extraction of natural resources, especially natural gas, from the province, without discernible economic benefit to the Baloch people.
 Nonetheless, the government of Pakistan continues to insist that industrial zones are planned along the new Gawadar-Karachi highway.
 According to the government, this development is envisaged to bring accelerated progress in the future for the Baloch.

-In February 2006 three Chinese engineers assisting in the construction of a local cement factory were shot and killed in an attack on their automobile, while another 11 injured in a car bomb attack by BLA.
+In February 2006 three Chinese engineers assisting in the construction of a local cement factory were shot and killed in an attack on their automobile, while another 11 injured in a car bomb attack by the BLA.
 China recalled its engineers working on the project in Balochistan.
-The progress in the hydro-power sector has been slow since then.
+Progress in the hydro-power sector has been slow since then.

 The people of the region have largely maintained a nomadic lifestyle marked by poverty and illiteracy.
-The indigenous people are continuously threatened by war and other means of oppression, which have resulted in the loss of thousands of innocent lives over many years.
-Presently, according to Amnesty International, Baluch activists, politicians and student leaders are among those that are being targeted in forced disappearances, abductions, arbitrary arrests and cases of torture and other ill-treatment.
+The indigenous people are continuously threatened by war and other means of oppression, which have caused thousands of fatalities over many years.
+Presently, according to Amnesty International, Baluch activists, politicians and student leaders are among those that are being targeted in forced disappearances, abductions, arbitrary arrests and cases of torture and other forms of mistreatment.